Subscribe To This Site

 Most milk has Vitamin A and/or D added.
 White flour is enriched with B vitamins, as are many white flour products, such as cereals, bread and pasta.
 Many juice drinks are fortified with Vitamin C.

-Fun Fact: When wheat kernels are processed to make white flour, the bran and the germ are removed, leaving only the white center (endosperm).
 Then, since most of the vitamins (and minerals) are in the parts that were removed, the food company will fortify or add back in, the vitamins and minerals that were removed.
 (The wheat germ and bran are often sold as cattle food, or put in little jars and sold as “health food.”)
-Unfortunately, the processed flour is still less nutritious than the whole grain, because not all of the missing nutrients, such as fiber, are replaced.
-What were they thinking when they came up with this idea?

-How much of these vitamins do I need?
+How much of do I need?

 The RDA (Recommended Dietary Allowance) for vitamins varies based on age and gender, with a separate recommendation for pregnant and lactating women.
 It is difficult to say exactly how much of a vitamin is needed because there are so many variables besides the obvious ones of age and gender.